 Research shows that recognition is growing, but there is lots of work to do in order to make things more mainstream.

-The Predator Free New Zealand Trust recently undertook some research to “Better understand the health of the Predator Free movement”.
+The Predator Free New Zealand Trust recently undertook some research to “Better understand the health of the Predator Free movement (PDF, 3MB)”.
 The research measures New Zealanders’ awareness and understanding of Predator Free 2050 as well as exploring people’s connection to nature, their concern around the loss of native biodiversity and their willingness to participate in predator free activities.

 The results are interesting and there are plenty of insights that can be used to better engage New Zealanders with the predator free vision and its outcomes, we hope the wider sector will benefit from and use the report.
 The research was intended to create a benchmark and has been designed in a way that enables it to be repeated in future to measure change in New Zealanders’ awareness and understanding of Predator Free 2050.